serverless/dashboard/docs/application-guide/trace-explorer.md

 Filtering allows you to narrow in on particular behavior and time frame for to isolate invocations.
 You can filter on:

-- **Error & Warning Types** - Errors and Warnings can be captured in the trace, these includes user defined as well as SDK defined errors and warnings.
-More details on each Error & Warning type is available below.
+- **Event Types** - Errors and Warnings can be captured in the trace, these includes user defined as well as SDK defined errors and warnings.
+More details on each Event type is available below.
-- **Error & Warning Messages** - When an Error or Warning is captured automatically or manually using the Serverless SDK, a message string is saved with the Error/Warning.
-You can filter for the Traces based on the Error or Warning messages that were captured in the trace.
-Traces are filtered if any of the Errors or Warnings in the Trace contained the message string.
+- **Event Messages** - When an Event like an error or warning is captured, a message string is saved with the Event.
+You can filter for the Traces based on the Event messages that were captured in the trace.
+Traces are filtered if any of the Events in the Trace contained the message string.
 - **Resource** - You can select the specific resource by AWS ARN, like a specific Lambda function.
 - **Environment**, **Namespace** - These properties are inferred from the